 Populace – Through beauty of the ceramic arts, the three main cultures present at the time of Confederation will be recognized with a spectacular installation of thousands of individually crafted ceramic sculptures.
 (Presented by: Ottawa Guild of Potters – June 17 to September 4)

 Power of Possibility – Award winning Propeller Dance Company celebrates dance and humanity in bold new ways that contributes to changing society’s perceptions of performance, dance and diverse expressions.
-(Presented by: Propeller Dance – July 16, August 31, September 9)
+(Presented by: Propeller Dance – May 6, June 21, June 23 to 24, July 16, August 31, September 9)

 Sing Ottawa en chœur! – Ottawa’s rich choral scene celebrates the history and diversity of our country in song with multiple concerts.
 (Presented by: Cantata Singers of Ottawa – June 23 to 25)